 The early days of the COVID-19 pandemic forced many clinical trials to be suspended, prompting the University of Illinois Cancer Center’s clinical trials office to quickly revise its procedures to maintain patient access to the most promising new treatments.

-“We couldn’t activate trials for several months, because keeping patients safe was our priority,” said Dr. Oana Danciu, medical director of the Cancer Center’s clinical trials office.
+“We couldn’t activate trials for several months, because keeping patients safe was our priority,” said Dr. Oana Danciu, interim director of the Cancer Center’s clinical trials office.
 “The time allowed us to try new things, which we will hopefully be able to continue going forward.”

 The pandemic safety changes ultimately removed some barriers to clinical trial participation because they increased convenience for patients, Danciu explained.

 For the first time, the Clinical Trials Office was permitted to perform the initial consent process over the phone instead of conducting a traditional on-site enrollment.
 The critical consent process provides essential trial information to participants, allowing them to make a rational and informed decision about contributing to the trial.

 Once enrolled, participants could receive trial medicines by mail and have blood and other routine tests performed at facilities near their homes.
 Normally, clinical trials require patients to receive medication and have laboratory tests performed at UI Health.

 Clinical trial participants receive specific interventions according to the protocols designed by the investigator.
 Those interventions may include pharmaceuticals, medical devices, procedures, or behavioral changes, like a special diet.

 “The pandemic made us more flexible and we’re rethinking the design of all clinical trials.
 We want to minimize the number of trips participants make to the medical center,” Danciu said.
 “In addition to sending the medications, we want participants to undergo blood tests closer to their home.”